tyreelab/academic-kickstart/content/genealogy_research/profiles/marysillars1848.md

 On the 10th of June, in 1902 the Southland times reported a probate granting the will of the farmer Neil McSporran, of Oteramika to Mary Sillars Wilson:

-It might be interesting to look into Neil McSporran’s parents to see how they are linked (obvs through Mary’s Mother’s side, but more specifically).
+It might be interesting to look into Neil McSporran's parents to see how they are linked (obvs through Mary's Mother's side, but more specifically).
 His Death record is: [BDM Historical Death Records Registration #: 1902/3938].
-I’m pretty sure it’s her uncle or cousin or maybe Great Uncle?
+I'm pretty sure it's her uncle or cousin or maybe Great Uncle?
 Here is his Will:

 Eight years later, Mary became involved in a Supreme Court case disputing the probate of Neil McSporran.
-His Will appointed Mary to be the executor of a trust, which allowed his two spinster sisters Susan (~1835–1913 [BDM Historical Death Records Registration #: 1913/191]) and Barbara (~1836-1909 [BDM Historical Death Records Registration #: 1090/6027]) McSporran to remain living at his farm for the remainder of their lives – or for them to live elsewhere and rental income from the farm to be split between them, but for the farm to eventually belong to Mary upon their deaths.
-The Southland Times reported that Susan McSporran (Barbara had died the year previous) called for two actions – the first, to set aside the will of Neil McSporran, on the grounds that Neil was of unsound mind, and that Mary held undue influence over him, and secondly that the land was not his to bequeath, as he held them in a trust for Susan and Barbara.
+His Will appointed Mary to be the executor of a trust, which allowed his two spinster sisters Susan (~1835-1913 [BDM Historical Death Records Registration #: 1913/191]) and Barbara (~1836-1909 [BDM Historical Death Records Registration #: 1090/6027]) McSporran to remain living at his farm for the remainder of their lives, or for them to live elsewhere and rental income from the farm to be split between them, but for the farm to eventually belong to Mary upon their deaths.
+The Southland Times reported that Susan McSporran (Barbara had died the year previous) called for two actions, the first, to set aside the will of Neil McSporran, on the grounds that Neil was of unsound mind, and that Mary held undue influence over him, and secondly that the land was not his to bequeath, as he held them in a trust for Susan and Barbara.
 Ultimately it was decided that there was not sufficient evidence for either of these actions, the judgements were reported in the Southland Times:

 ## Death